Minimalism is having a moment in web design.

 The navigation is made to be simple and efficient.
 You are able to click on the global navigation button to access their projects, description, and contact pages.

-If you want a good example of a straightforward website layout, then Matt D’Avella’s website is a perfect fit.
+If you want a good example of straightforward website design, then Matt D’Avella’s website is a perfect fit.
 He is a content creator who focuses on minimalism and productivity.

 D’Avella doesn’t rely on large blocks of text or flashy design elements to encourage his visitors to subscribe – it’s just a paragraph and a simple sign-up field.